-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with Huntington’s disease.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with Huntington’s disease.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the brain without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, focused ultrasound produces several types of actions which may be helpful in the treatment of Huntington’s disease.
 One option isprecise ablation (thermal destruction of tissue).
 A second is temporary opening of the blood-brain barrier, which may allow therapeutic agents to access the brain.

 For certain patients, focused ultrasound could provide a noninvasive alternative to medications that would enable symptom relief without the medication-induced side effects.

 - Focused ultrasound is noninvasive, so it does not carry added concerns like surgical wound healing or infection.